-Several years ago, I worked as a corporate trainer in an international company in Bangkok, Thailand.
-When I started the job, I discovered there was a Foodland supermarket next door.
-Oddly, even though I’d lived in Bangkok for three years at that point, I’d never shopped at Foodland.
+Oddly, even though I had lived in Bangkok for three years at that point, I had never shopped at Foodland, although I had heard many expats talk about how wonderful it was.
 But, once I discovered it sold some of the most affordable and best imported western food in the city, along with the freshest fruit and vegetables, Foodland became my daily grocery shopping spot.

-They’re also famous for being open 365 days a year, 24 hours a day.
+They are also famous for being open 365 days a year, 24 hours a day.
 So, if you want your Foodland grocery fix at 4am, no problem.
-They’re serve you.
+They are there to serve you.

-Where is Foodland? – So successful has the supermarket chain been, you’ll now find Foodland branches in seven areas of Bangkok – on Ladprao Road, on Sukhumvit Soi 5 and on Sukhumvit Soi 16 and Patpong Soi 2, just to name a few.
-Check their website (see link below) for other branches.
+Where is Foodland? – So successful has the supermarket chain been, you will now find Foodland branches in seven areas of Bangkok – on Ladprao Road, on Sukhumvit Soi 5 and on Sukhumvit Soi 16 and Patpong Soi 2, just to name a few.
+Check Foodland’s website for other branches.

-What does Foodland Sell? – Just about everything you’ll find in any other upscale Bangkok supermarket, and a lot more that you won’t.
+What does Foodland Sell? – Just about everything you will find in any other upscale Bangkok supermarket, and a lot more that you won’t.

-While you’ll find the usual selection of fruits and vegetables, unlike most other Thai supermarkets, Foodland’s are incredibly fresh.
+While you will find the usual selection of fruits and vegetables, unlike most other Thai supermarkets, Foodland’s are incredibly fresh.
 Their meat, poultry and fish department sells the best cuts of meat in the city and, of course, the freshest and at prices no more expensive than anywhere else.
-Their seafood is also spectacular and, some days, I wouldn’t be surprised if it wasn’t swimming in the ocean that morning – it’s that tasty.
+Their seafood is also spectacular and, some days, I wouldn’t be surprised if it wasn’t swimming in the ocean that morning – it is that tasty.

 In the meat and fish department, they also have a nice variety of imported meats, cheeses and pates, at lower prices than at Gourmet Market or Villa.
 Try their liver pate, it’s excellent and only around 60-80 baht ($2-$2.75) for a decent sized piece.

-Plus, if you’re jonesing for some frozen food from back home, check the refrigerators.
-You’ll find everything from frozen meals to cakes, burritos to ice cream.
+Plus, if you are jonesing for some frozen food from back home, check the refrigerators.
+You will find everything from frozen meals to cakes, burritos to ice cream.

 Foodland has a wonderful bakery department, Oven Fresh, where you can get everything from home baked bread and rolls, to cakes, cookies, sandwiches and, on holidays, special cakes and Thai pastry items.
 They make wonderful cakes at Christmas and Easter and, if you have kids, their birthday cakes are delicious too.

-At Took Lae Dee, you’ll find a menu full of Thai and Western dishes and probably one of the cheapest American cooked breakfasts in the city (it’s delicious too).
-For Thai food, there’s all the usual rice and noodle dishes and at prices not much higher than outside at the food stalls yet the ingredients they use are the freshest.
+At Took Lae Dee, you will find a menu full of Thai and Western dishes and probably one of the cheapest American cooked breakfasts in the city (it’s delicious too).
+For Thai food, there is all the usual rice and noodle dishes and at prices not much higher than outside at the food stalls yet the ingredients they use are the freshest.